The wound was at a downward angle. The assassin was either very tall or hovering - Crossbolt was as big as Optimus had been as a robot.

 Dinobot was sitting on a crate behind the makeshift table, watching him, had been as soon as he heard the door open.
 Terrorsaur smirked at him.
 "Enjoying your new office?"

 The smirk became a scowl.
 Terrorsaur's claustrophobia was no secret and he resented anyone who used it against him.
-"I suppose this brings back memories for you," said the Predacon, gesturing at the corpse.
+"I suppose this brings back memories for you," he said, gesturing at the corpse.
 "Did you pull the job randomly or does Optimus know you used to be a -"

 Dinobot snarled and his glare was so murderous that his eyes should have gone green.
 Terrorsaur ended the sentence in a strangled squawk before realising that he hadn't been shot.
 He coughed and pulled himself back together.
 Well, we're even now.